 Summary of steps for co-publishing your review

-1. The first point of contact should be the Managing Editor, Dr Finola Delamere.
-Complete section 1 of the attached form and send it to the CSG.
+1. The first point of contact should be the Managing Editor, Laura Prescott.
+Complete section 1 of Appendix 2 (download from here) and send it to the CSG.

 2. The CSG will grant permission and send the form onto the Cochrane Editorial Unit and Wiley to complete.